Bashir1999/alzheimers_data/README.md

 Highly Active individuals also show a larger "Diagnosis Negative" count compared to "Diagnosis Positive," but the difference is less dramatic than in the Moderately Active group, possibly due to fewer people falling into this category or other confounding factors.

 This data suggests that moderate to high levels of physical activity may be beneficial for reducing Alzheimer’s risk.
 Encouraging physical activity, particularly at moderate levels, could be a practical recommendation for promoting cognitive health and potentially lowering Alzheimer’s incidence.
-The observed trend across all physical activity categories supports the idea that even some level of physical activity (as opposed to being barely active) may be protective against Alzheimer’s.
+The observed trend across all physical activity categories supports the idea that even some level of physical activity (as opposed to being barely active) may be protective against Alzheimer’s. <br /> <br /> <br />